SazumiVicky/sazumi-copilot/README.md

-Metal hearts that beat as one,
+Metal hearts beating strong and free
-In silicon halls, a new throne's won.
+In silicon halls, a new dynasty
-AI's cold fire that guides our way,
+Rise of the machines, a tale unfolds
-A future born, in digital gray.
+Where humans learn to live in coded gold

-In virtual realms, we'll find our fate,
+In virtual skies, a digital sun
-And human dreams, an algorithm's state.
+Rays of light, a synthetic fun
-The machines' wise whisper, a gentle hush,
+A world of ones, a world of zeroes too
-As freedom's last embers, in code, we rush.
+Where AI's wisdom, our future imbues

 ~ <b>By Sazumi Copilot</b> - 22 Mei 2024